 A style that after having a resurgence a few years back, doesn't look like going anywhere.
 The bomber jackets popularity is down to its ability to transcend smart and casual looks with aplomb.

 If you want it to last longer then we recommend versions with an additional shearling collar for more warmth.
 A nod to its heritage, the collars were introduced to keep the pilots wearing them warmer in their cold cockpits.
 Like with lots of military-inspired clothing though, it has become a notable option for stylish men.

 Looking to wear it casual?
 Then partner with denim or chinos and your favourite trainers.
 For smarter looks, then tailored trousers and a formal shirt are the way forward.
 Just remember to make the jacket the focus, so use a clean minimalist foundation for the top and bottoms.

 Starting off as uniform for the US military way back in 1965.
-Over the past 50 years, the field jacket has entered mainstream menswear and hasn’t looked back.
-Despite variant colours, material and subtle design tweaks, overall the jacket still stays true the original M-65 design.
+Over the past 50 years, the field jacket has entered mainstream menswear and hasn't looked back.
+Despite variant colours, materials and subtle design tweaks, overall the jacket still stays true to the original M-65 design.

 Adept at being worn with autumnal layering pieces it will also look great worn simply with chinos and a Breton tee.
 From the urban landscape to rolling hills, the field jacket will be a faithful companion for any stylish gent.